 4 MYTHS OF BEDWETTING

-On the contrary, bedwetting is a common childhood complaint, which affects 5-10 % of children between the ages of 5-7 years old.
+On the contrary, bedwetting is a common childhood complaint that affects 5-10% of children between the ages of 5-7 years old.
 Children of all races, economic levels, and types of families wet the bed.
 In our clinic, we see about 1,000 children per year.
 We explain that if one parent wet the bed as a child, their child is 45% more likely to do so.
 Likewise, if both parents have a history of bedwetting, their children are 80-90% likely to have the same problem.

 This is simply not true.
 Children who wet the bed are not too lazy to get out of bed at night.
 Some children who wet the bed are very sound sleepers.
 However, sound sleeping is typically not the only cause of bedwetting.
 It could be that your child’s bladder may not be able to handle the volume of urine that is produced while sleeping.